Glass Pool Inn

 Glass Pool Inn was a motel located on the Las Vegas Strip in Paradise, Nevada.
 It initially opened as the Mirage Motel in 1952.
 An above-ground swimming pool was added in 1955, and included large porthole windows that allowed outsiders to peer inside.
 The motel became well known for its pool, which was used in numerous films and television shows, as well as music videos and photo shoots.

 In 1988, the Mirage Motel was renamed as the Glass Pool Inn to avoid confusion with Steve Wynn's new Mirage resort, also located on the Las Vegas Strip.
-The Glass Pool Inn was closed in September 2003, and demolished a year later for a project that ultimately did not materialize.
+The Glass Pool Inn was closed in September 2003, and demolished a year later for the proposed "World Port" project that was never built.